Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 741 ferry routes in 68 countries.

 Option 2: From Ireland via the UK to Portugal via Spain.

-The option above seems to us as the most logical choice but to offer tourists and travelers some alternatives we've looked into other options.
+The option above seems to us as the most logical choice but to offer tourists and voyagers some alternatives we've looked into other options.
 There are 3 crossings from the UK to Spain.
 So you can also decide to travel via the UK to Ireland.

 From Portsmouth, two ferries leave for Spain: Portsmouth-Santander and Portsmouth-Bilbao.
 From Plymouth (Devon) you can also sail to Santander.
 So if the ferry from Rosslare is overbooked, or you want to sail to Santander, you can opt for one of these routes,